Information For Our Patients In La Mesa, Spring Valley, El Cajon, & More!

 - Teeth that fall out or need to be removed by a dentist

 Foods such as garlic or anchovies cause temporary bad breath.
 Consistent bad breath, also known as halitosis, is caused by a build-up of food particles, plaque and bacteria in your mouth.
 Halitosis also could be a symptom of gum disease or other dental problems.
-You can prevent halitosis with daily brushing and flossing.
+You can prevent halitosis with daily brushing, flossing and reduced snacking between meals.

 A malocclusion is a bite that does not meet properly.
 Improper bites have several causes: